belthor777/Machine-Learning/PH207x/homework/ten/Multiple Linear Regressio.md

 3. The estimate of the test statistic?

 4. The number of degrees of freedom of the distribution of the test statistic under the null hypothesis?
+> **Hint1:** n-k-1: n is the sample size k is the number of variables 1 is 1, obviously

 5. The p-value?